theAfricanQuant/trade/README.rst

 You can try it `live <https://python-trade.appspot.com>`_.

-There is an ongoing effort to
-`document this project <http://trade.readthedocs.org>`_.
-Check it out.

 In a nutshell
 -------------
 A **trade** app works like a service.
-The user informs the items he have in stock and a series of subsequent occurrences (purchases, sales, whatsoever) with those or other items.
+The user informs the items in stock and a series of subsequent occurrences (purchases, sales, whatsoever) with those or other items.
 **trade** then calculates the effects of those occurrences and gives back the new amounts and costs of the items in stock.